 The scheme requires buyers to take a stake of between 60 and 90 per cent with the balance being a government loan provided through a social landlord.
 The social landlord assesses all applications on behalf of the government.
 Purchase price limits are set under this scheme so that “starter homes” can be bought.
-The no deposit buying LIFT scheme is intended to energise this section of the market by assisting first time buyers.
-The threshold price limits can be seen for the various areas of Scotland by clicking on the links below.
+The low deposit buying LIFT scheme is intended to energise this section of the market by assisting first time buyers.

-No deposit buying is designed for first time buyers and Lift applications must be coordinated with obtaining mortgages.
+Low deposit buying is designed for first time buyers and Lift applications must be coordinated with obtaining mortgages.
 It is therefore a process which needs to be completed with care.
-For a free consultation on any of the process with an experienced consultant please call the number below
+For a free consultation on any of the process with an experienced consultant please call the number below.

 There are only a limited amount of lenders providing mortgages and generally they require a deposit of 5% of the clients share.